 While the web app runs smoothly, the mobile apps are what will be the most fun to the fans of this calendar.
 Here, you get to directly add photos to appointments, while being able to choose from a large variety of different icons and fonts.
 If you like it…

 To turn off the ads in Jorte, you have to pay 3.99 USD a year.
-If you are a fan of playful designs, you can get a large variety for 1.99 USD a month.
-If you want to tie Evernot to Jorte, that will cost 2.99 USD a month for the premium plan. (dpe)
+If you want to tie Evernote to Jorte and you are a fan of playful designs, that will cost 2.99 USD a month for the premium plan. (dpe)

 Fruux – Contacts, Calendars & Tasks